Huck's Defeat: Importance

 Although the numbers engaged were small, the importance of the skirmish was immediately clear.
 As South Carolina historian Walter Edgar has written, "The entire backcountry seemed to take heart.
 Frontier militia had defeated soldiers of the feared British Legion."
 Volunteers streamed in to join the partisan militia brigade of General Thomas Sumter.
 Edgar has called Huck's Defeat "a major turning point in the American Revolution in South Carolina."
 It was the first of more than thirty-five important battles in South Carolina in late 1780 and early 1781, all but five of which were partisan victories.
 This chain of successes was essential to the major Patriot victories at King's Mountain and Cowpens.
+Nevertheless, even Scoggins has noted that the "lack of documentation from the Loyalist camp has created a very one-sided historical record."